Marcus Smart Rumors: PG Would Consider Celtics Contract Extension Amid FA Buzz

 Following an underwhelming 2017-18 campaign, Noel got $3.7 million over two years from the Oklahoma City Thunder.

-Smart has appeared in 70-plus games once in in his first four seasons, and he's a career 29.3 percent shooter on three-pointers.
+Smart has appeared in 70-plus games once in his first four seasons, and he's a career 29.3 percent shooter on three-pointers.
 While he may not suffer a Noel-like fall in terms of value, it's not hard to see a combination of factors hurting his leverage as a free agent again next year.

 Himmelsbach reported Smart wants a multiyear deal rather than the qualifying offer.
 Assuming he's willing to wait, somebody—whether it's the Celtics or another team—should meet his asking price before the start of the regular season.